 If you’re tired of being weak and want to make yourself look and feel more powerful, you should definitely focus on the standing overhead press.
-While this may seem like common sense, a lot of people are getting stuck on their overhead presses, but instead of using all that power to lift the bar, you can boost your standing overhead press with a few simple modifications.
+While this may seem like common sense, a lot of people are getting stuck on their overhead presses, but instead of using all that power to lift the bar, you can improve your standing overhead press with a few simple modifications.
 Let’s get started.

 1. Make Sure Your Glutes Are as Tight as Possible

 People usually think of the standing overhead press as an exercise that concerns the upper body, so they don’t really put in any effort in their lower body muscles when doing it.